borntofrappe/FreeCodeCamp-Request-Header-Parser/README.md

 - after a brief delay, a series of messages, in a "bubble" layout are introduced, progressively instructing on the microservice.

 The text ought to be snappy, but not exaggerated.
 Above at all it ought to be concise: it should first of all welcome the user (perhaps with a greeting chosen at random among a few possibilities) and follow up with the particular endpoint and a sample response.
 Brevity over cleverness.

+### Update

+The UI making up the homepage of the application, as briefly prefaced in this section, is found in the **Front-End** folder.